-In 2017, SK Telecom surpassed being Korea's no.1 telecommunications company and laid the groundwork to become a new ICT leader to bring about changes of the future.
+In 2017, SK Telecom laid the groundwork to become a new ICT leader to bring about changes of the future, to go beyond Korea's No.1 telecommunications company.
 While renewing the new ICT strategy centered on mobile communication, media, IoT, and the 5G and Al-based service platform, we have succeeded in demonstrating the world's first 5G data communication network based on international standards and strengthened our network leadership.
-In addition, we will strengthen our business models in areas such as media, IOT, and AI and increase collaborations with external partners to create a growth ecosystem.
+In addition, while strengthening our products and services based on the data analysis of customers in our MNO business, we have enhanced our business models in areas such as media, IoT, and AI through collaborations with external partners to create a growth ecosystem which will provide joint growth for everyone.

-As a result of these efforts, SK Telecom reported financial results of 17.52 trillion won in revenue and 1.536 trillion won in operating profit on a consolidated basis in 2017.
-Furthermore, SK Telecom continued to receive the highest levels of external assessments across all of its management activities by ranking 1st place in the National Customer Satisfaction Index (NCSI) for 21 years (as of 2018), being the first Asian telecommunications company to be included in the Dow Jones Sustainability Indices (DJSI) World Index for the tenth consecutive year, and maintaining the highest possible grade, "Excellent," in the Win-Win Index for the fifth consecutive year.
-It was all possible due to the constant love of our customers.
-SK Telecom is not satisfied with our current achievements, but we are listening to our customers' concerns to become a representative new ICT company that will be loved by more customers.
+As a result of these efforts, SK Telecom reported financial results of KRW 17,520 billion in revenue and KRW 1,536.6 billion in operating profit on a consolidated basis in 2017.
+Furthermore, SK Telecom continued to receive the highest levels of external assessments across all of its management activities by ranking 1st place in the National Customer Satisfaction Index (NCSI) for 21 consecutive years (as of 2018), being the first Asian telecommunications company to be included in the Dow Jones Sustainability Indices (DJSI) World Index for the tenth consecutive year, and maintaining the highest possible grade, "Excellent," in the Win-Win Index for the sixth consecutive year (as of 2018).
+It was all possible due to the loyalty of our customers.
+SK Telecom will not remain complacent with current performance and are listening and considerate of our customers' concerns to become a representative new ICT company that will be loved by more customers.

 SK Telecom used the detailed analysis of the voice of the customers and is implementing a 'customer value innovation program' that improves the penalty system and reforms roaming charges and memberships.
 It also eliminated excessive competition caused by marketing costs and provided actual benefits to customers.
-We are also aiming to earn our customers' trust through credibility in order to transform into a company that people love.
+We are also aiming to earn customer trust through credibility in order to transform into a company that people love.
 Through these efforts, we have succeeded in increasing net subscribers and revenue generated from mobile telecommunications.
-SK Telecom will stabilize the market and streamline marketing costs to enhance trust-based customer relationships and will make similar achievements in the new ICT growth business as well.
+SK Telecom will stabilize the market and streamline marketing costs to enhance trust-based customer relationships and will make achievements in the new ICT growth business as well.